Michieljoris/url-washer/README.md

     node package.js
 	npm install

-If wash can't find a phantomjs executable it will ask the seoServer if the url has been set in options.
+If wash can't find a phantomjs executable it will ask the seoServer when the url has been set in options.

 It will do an ajax call to http://seoServerUrl?url=someUrl, and expect html to be returned.

+Finally:

+    washed.when(function(html) {
+	   //send the html perhaps
+	},
+	function(err) {
+	  //no dice, you will have to send uncleansed html
+   })